hack4impact-uiuc/globalgiving-depth/README.md

 ## Credits

-This project is (licensed)[LICENSE] under the terms of the MIT license.
+This project is [licensed](LICENSE) under the terms of the MIT license.